mike-duckworth90/My-Repository/README.md

 # Pre-processing of Media

 Do you ever find that your photos/videos folder is a total mess?
-The videos are all at the bottom of the list, your DSLR and Go Pro gives your files meaningless prefixes, and if you use an Android - it very helpfully separates your regular photos from your videos, panorama shots, screenshots and downloads.
+The videos are all at the bottom of the list, your DSLR and Go Pro gives your files meaningless prefixes, and if you use an Android - it very "helpfully" separates your regular photos from your videos, panorama shots, screenshots and downloads.
 Helpful as it may be, it still leaves all of your photos in a somewhat scramble - making it difficult to look over yuor day out or trip away in one nice chronological swoop.

 Enter, the pre-processing script!